 These bones are held together by strong, fibrous, elastic tissues called sutures.

-The spaces between the bones where the sutures are called fontanelles.
+The spaces between the bones that remain open in babies and young children are called fontanelles.
 Sometimes, they are called soft spots.
 These spaces are a part of normal development.
-The cranial bones remain separate for about 12-18 months.
+The cranial bones remain separate for about 12 to 18 months.
 They then grow together as part of normal growth.
 They stay connected throughout adulthood.

-Two fontanelles usually appear on a newborn's skull
+Two fontanelles usually are present on a newborn's skull: